simonmichael/hledger/doc/PULLREQUESTS.md

 We aim to improve and sustain hledger's quality and maintainability over the long term.

 Many PRs, especially small ones, and even some big ones, can be merged quickly.
-We love merging good PRs quickly.
+We love merging PRs quickly.

 Some bigger or more risky PRs can require substantial review, discussion, changes, or re-submission.
 Sometimes this is a bigger task than the coding.
 Much valuable design, quality control, and knowledge sharing happens at this time.

-Some PRs get rejected, but their discussion and exploration can still be a useful contribution.
+Some PRs ultimately get rejected, but their discussion and exploration can still be a useful contribution.
 We very much want to avoid wasted work, but it occasionally happens.
 Our process is evolving and imperfect.
-All of this is normal.
+All of this is a normal part of software development.

 We hope you'll see it as a golden opportunity to collaborate with experts, share and receive knowledge, refine your design/documentation/code,